 Stellaria means ‘little star’ and the white mass of flowers produced by these plants cannot fail to cheer you up unless you're too pre-occupied with calling them weeds and digging them up!

-Chickweed of course needs to be kept in check in the garden but this delightful plant can be harvested as a pleasant salad crop or added to oil to make a superb ointment.
+Chickweed can be harvested as a pleasant salad crop or added to oil to make a superb ointment.
 This ointment made with olive oil and beeswax is a must for all those suffering with any skin complaint such as eczema and psoriasis.
 You can also use it for wounds as well as for swollen and inflamed tissues- a must for any home herbal kit!

 Chickweed drunk as a tea can help relief bronchitis, pleurisy and rheumatism.
 The leaves will help cleanse the system and the plant is especially good for swellings, sprains and mumps.

 Chickweed traditionally is a herb well known for its use as a poultice (a dressing for wounds) along with groundsel ( Senecio vulgaris- prized as a poultice since Saxon times!).
 Both herbs will help wash and soothe wounds when applied directly to them.

 Chickweed is an annual, a bright green lush plant growing on cultivated rich soils.
 A single line of hair (good ID point) runs the full length of the stem where it acts as a gulley to collect dew for times of drought.
 The name chickweed comes from the fact it can be used as food for chickens, goslings and other caged birds.

 The stitchworts which are related to chickweed are perennial and are more striking than chickweed as they grow more upright with larger flowers.
-As the name suggests they are an old remedy for stitches and other similar muscular pains in your side.
+As the name suggests they are an old remedy for stitches and other similar muscular pains.